archeofoss/archeofoss/2023/call-for-panels.md

 - ArcheoFOSS 2023 will be held on 12-13 December 2023 at University of Turin
 - An online channel will be available both for papers and audience
-- Panel proposals are now being accepted
+- Panel proposals have been submitted and are now under [public review at this page](panel-proposals)
-- Panel proposals must be submitted before August 10 2023 at [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org)
+- Comments on the panel proposals can be submitted to [callforpaper@archeofoss.org](mailto:callforpaper@archeofoss.org) before September 15th
-- Panel proposals will undergo an open, not anonymous, peer-review evaluation process

 ---